suburbaru/Dacxbets/README.md

 ## Resources

-- [Spreadsheet] The spreadsheet of the service where you can find every bet.
 - [Blank Spreadsheet] The blank spreadsheet for your personal use.
 Please download it an start with your own spreadsheet where you track your bets with your bank.

 - http://esportlivescore.com